 - Work-related conditions that cause an employee to fear or dislike another individual because of a protected class status

 - Pain and suffering

 While workers’ compensation is no-fault insurance, it does not provide benefits when an injury is caused because of the employee’s willful intent to injure or kill themself or another or because the employee was intoxicated or under the influence of drugs.

-What Is the Deadline to Report a Work-Related Injury?
+What Is the Deadline to Report a Work-Related Injury in St. Petersburg, FL?

 The deadline to report a work-related injury is 30 days, but you should report it to your employer as soon as possible.

-What Types of Benefits Does Workers’ Comp Provide?
+What Types of Benefits Does Workers’ Comp Provide in St. Petersburg, Florida?